Michael van Gerwen: 2013: First world final, Premier League champion

-At the PDC awards dinner in January 2013, van Gerwen won three awards; Young Player of the Year, PDPA Player of the Year and Fans' Player of the Year.
-In his first World Cup of Darts, he partnered van Barneveld and the Dutch pair suffered a shock in the last 16 when they were beaten 3–5 by the Finnish duo of Jani Haavisto and Jarkko Komula.
+At the PDC awards dinner in January 2013, Van Gerwen won three awards; Young Player of the Year, PDPA Player of the Year and Fans' Player of the Year.
+In his first World Cup of Darts, he partnered Van Barneveld and the Dutch pair suffered a shock in the last 16 when they were beaten 3–5 by the Finnish duo of Jani Haavisto and Jarkko Komula.
 Van Gerwen won his first tournament of 2013 at the first UK Open Qualifier of the year with a 6–2 victory over Dave Chisnall in the final.
 He completed a weekend double a day later by defeating Brendan Dolan also by a 6–2 scoreline in the second Qualifier.
-The win saw van Gerwen replace Wade as the world number three.
+The win saw Van Gerwen replace Wade as the world number three.
 His run continued by taking the third event with a 6–2 win against Michael Smith.
 Van Gerwen's first defeat on the 2013 Pro Tour came a day later when Robert Thornton beat him 4–6 in the semi-finals of the fourth Qualifier.
 His unbeaten run stood at 29 matches until this defeat.
-Despite losing in the semi-finals of the European Darts Trophy to Paul Nicholson in April, van Gerwen replaced Adrian Lewis as the world number two.
-He reached another final at the fifth UK Open Qualifier, beating Phil Taylor 6–2 along the way, but lost 1–6 to Simon Whitlock.
-Van Gerwen bounced back a day later to win the sixth event which included a 112.67 average in a 6–1 win over Michael Smith in the semi-finals and a 6–5 defeat of Kim Huybrechts in the final.
-He also won the final event with a 6–0 ten-minute thrashing of Mervyn King in the final, meaning he had won five of the eight Qualifiers.
+Despite losing in the semi-finals of the European Darts Trophy to Paul Nicholson in April, Van Gerwen replaced Adrian Lewis as the world number two.
+Van Gerwen won the sixth qualifier with a 6–5 defeat of Kim Huybrechts in the final.
+He also won the final event with a 6–0 win against Mervyn King in the final, meaning he had won five of the eight Qualifiers.
 His sixth title of the year came a week later at the second Players Championship by beating Stuart Kellett 6–1 in the final.